srobo/website/covid-19.md

 ## The Competition - SR2022

 It is currently our intention to run an in person competition for the SR2022 competition cycle.
 This is of course dependent on the government guidelines which we are keeping a close eye on.
-If you have any COVID-19 specific questions about the competition please contact us at [teams@studentrobotics.org][teams-email].
+If you have any COVID-19 specific questions about the competition please contact us at [{{ site.emails.teams }}][teams-email].

-[teams-email]: mailto:teams@studentrobotics.org
+[teams-email]: mailto:{{ site.emails.teams }}